Comedians are particularly good at connecting with their audience.

-Recently (in a conversation unrelated to business) I was talking to a stranger who explained to me the difference between Windows Vista and Windows 7.
+Recently (in a conversation unrelated to business) I was talking to a person I had just met in a networking office.
+We talked about I.T. stuff - computer hardware and the like, and he explained the difference between Windows Vista and Windows 7.
 He described Vista as a half finished system designed to be finalised at a later date.
-The Windows 7 system was like the keystone placed amidst the organised chaos of Vista, giving us the best functioning product Microsoft has released to date.
-His passion for technology was evident.
-Sensing he was a science fiction fan, I chimed, “So, it’s like the Death Star, but complete?”
+The Windows 7 system, he said, was like the keystone placed amidst the organised chaos of Vista, giving us the best functioning product Microsoft has released to date.
+Windows Vista he pointed out, was made operational even though it was technically unfinished His passion for technology was evident.
+Sensing he was a science fiction fan, I chimed, “So, Windows 7, it’s like the Death Star, but complete?”

 Well, how that resonated with him!